YDD9/YDD9-YDD9.github.io/_posts/2017-12-19-Shell-Linux.md

 http://www.oracle.com/technetwork/articles/calish-find-087766.html</br>

-# 59) In OSI network model, during the TCP establish and close process, when time_wait happens?
+# 59) In OSI network model during the TCP establish and close process when time_wait happens?
 http://blog.csdn.net/u013777351/article/details/48323447

-# 60) What is cross site script attack and how to avoid ?
+# 60) What is cross site script attack and how to avoid?
 [XSS](http://blog.csdn.net/ghsau/article/details/17027893) 2 ways of attack and 2 ways [to prevent](https://www.cnblogs.com/TankXiao/archive/2012/03/21/2337194.html)

 # 61) [How do I find all txt files in following 3 levels containing specific text on Linux?](https://stackoverflow.com/questions/16956810/how-do-i-find-all-files-containing-specific-text-on-linux)